 This is the most common approach in treating phobias and other mental health problems.
 While adopting CBT, your therapist will help you to identify all those unhealthy thinking patterns that make you fear meat and then help you to change them into positive ones.

-This should be done by professional only as the wrong application may worsen the condition.
+This should be done by professionals only as the wrong application may worsen the condition.

 Hypnotherapy is the reconstruction of the subconscious mind.
 In your subconscious mind, they may be certain beliefs, memories, and thoughts locked in there, and this may be responsible for your fear.